Panoptikum-social/blog.panoptikum.social/vienna-beamers/index.md

 ### Where does the name Vienna BEAMers come from?

-Beam is the name of the Erlang virtual machine, on which Elixir is running, and we are an in person meetup in Vienna, Austria.
+BEAM is the name of the Erlang virtual machine, on which Elixir is running, and we are an in person meetup in Vienna, Austria.

-The name was invented by Dave [@dch__](https://twitter.com/dch__), who has run a meetup group with this name for years and is the human being behing [@viennaBEAMers](https://twitter.com/viennaBEAMers).
+The name was invented by Dave [@dch__](https://twitter.com/dch__), who has run a meetup group with this name for years and is the human being behind [@viennaBEAMers](https://twitter.com/viennaBEAMers).

-Dave is probably the most experienced developer in our group - ask him a question, and he will be happy to prove it :-) .
+Dave is probably the most experienced developer in our group - ask him a question, and he will be happy to prove it :-)